globalcitizen/taoup/README.md

 TAO (The Art) of Unix Programming (and related systemic epiphanies)
 ===================================================================

-This is a ruby-powered, ANSI-enabled, `fortune`-like program to espouse wisdom at opportune moments, such as when you log in.
+This is a ruby-powered, ANSI colored, `fortune`-like program to espouse wisdom at opportune moments, such as when you log in.

 It's mostly a personal collection, but contributions are welcome.